 I went back for the regular Saturday morning run (5k) and enjoyed it all so much, I joined the club and now even have my own kit!
 Operated as a members’ club, rather than a business, Cani-Sports Edinburgh has a committee and run their own events as part of the wider canicross community across Scotland.

 As a reluctant runner, I even entered an event – the Ruff Dugger – part of Cani-Fit Scotland’s extensive events calendar.
 But that’s another story!

 This article first appeared in the September/October 2016 issue of Scotland Outdoors magazine.
-Neil is now on the committee of Cani-Sports Edinburgh and helps to organise the Saturday morning runs.
+Neil is now chair of the committee of Cani-Sports Edinburgh and helps to organise the Saturday morning runs.

 Canicross – getting started